nermeen03/SportsNews/README.md

 # 🏆 SportsNews – iOS Sports App

-**SportsNews** is a feature-rich iOS application that provides users with comprehensive information on various sports leagues and events.
+**SportsNews** is a feature-rich iOS application that provides users comprehensive information on various sports leagues and events.
 Built using Swift, this app delivers a seamless and intuitive user experience with support for multiple languages, dark mode, and robust offline handling.

 ## 📱 Features